How Do You Choose An Agent To Sell Your Home?

-An old cautionary adage expresses it best for those who feel they can sell their homes without the help of a real estate agent: “You can get rid of the broker, but you can’t get rid of the broker’s work.”
+An old cautionary adage expresses it best for those who feel they can sell their homes without the help of a REALTOR ®: “You can get rid of the broker, but you can’t get rid of the broker’s work.”

 - Appeal.
 Home Sellers don’t fully realize that clearly seeing a home through the eyes of a buyer dramatically increases the chances of the home selling quickly and at a higher price.
-Only a real estate agent’s experience can guide a seller to properly show a home to its best advantage.
+Only a REALTOR®’s experience can guide a seller to properly show a home to its best advantage.

 - The Internet.
-Canada ’s public MLS® based web site is the most visited real estate web site in the country logging millions of hits annually.
-Only properties listed for sale by a REALTOR® appear on this essential site.
+Canada ’s public MLS® based website is the most visited real estate website in the country logging millions of hits annually.
+Properties listed for sale by a REALTOR® appear on this essential site.

 - A professional yard sign.
 A sign can funnel buyers’ calls right to the qualified real estate professional with the answers they need.